- “We are a great group of salty women”: International Women’s Day panel includes Jennifer Iacopelli, Tabitha Bird and Hannah Capin

 Knox is an Arts Foundation of New Zealand Laureate.
 The Prime Minister acknowledged her services to literature in various ways.
 Knox has a very very long list of other awards.
 She teaches World Building at Victoria University.
 And she lives in Wellington, New Zealand with her husband, Fergus Barrowman, and her son, Jack.

-Elizabeth’s novel is an arcane thriller and yet the central character grieves for her sister, for libraries, for something she’s done.
+Elizabeth’s novel is an arcane thriller and yet the central character grieves for her sister, for libraries, for something she did.
 My review is here.